Smith & Wesson: Sigma series

-Smith & Wesson introduced the Sigma series of recoil-operated, locked-breech semi-auto pistols in 1994 with the Sigma SW40F, followed by the Sigma SW9F 9 mm, which included a 17-shot magazine.
+Smith & Wesson introduced the Sigma series of recoil-operated, locked-breech semi-auto pistols in 1994 with the Sigma SW40F, followed by the Sigma SW9F 9mm, which included a 17-shot magazine.
 Glock initiated a patent infringement lawsuit against Smith & Wesson.
 The latter paid an undisclosed amount to settle the case and for the right to continue producing models in the Sigma line.
 The gun frame is manufactured from polymer, while the slide and barrel use either stainless steel or carbon steel.
 In 1996, Smith & Wesson updated the Sigma by adding a compact model with a shortened barrel (from 41/2 to 4 inches) and again, in 1999, modified the series by changing the grip by adding checkering and adding an integral accessory rail for lights and laser targeting devices.